hotel barge holidays in france

 On alternate weeks the cruise will be in the reverse direction.
 This is a sample itinerary and is subject to change.

 2020 - 2021

 Price for Caroline includes:

 Accommodation in spacious cabins with individual shower/bath.
 Excursions ashore with our private VW T5 Multivan.
-3/4 Board: Welcome and Farewell Dinner on board.
-All breakfasts and 3 or 4-course lunches or dinners depending, where Caroline is moored on that day.
+Full board: Breakfast, lunch & dinner.
 All on board wines, bar drinks, beers and soft drinks.